 This is why you can’t just plant a bunch of cacti or agave.
 When the rain returns, their roots won’t be able to draw up the extra water fast enough, and they may literally drown.
 The key is to have a drought tolerant garden that can handle both: Plants that can shrug off drought, yet appreciate ample rainfall.

-When is the Best Time to Plant a Drought Tolerant Garden?
+The Best Time to Plant a Drought Tolerant Garden

 When’s the best time to start drought-proofing your garden?
 Right now!
 Ideally, you want to get plants in the ground well before a dry spell hits.
 So there’s no time like the present to hit the garden center and start adding drought tolerant garden plants to your yard.